 The real magic in visiting Wanaka in autumn is the harvest experience of good food, wine, and craft beer.
 In our opinion this is what sets our region apart from almost anywhere else.

-There are numerous wine and beer tours that cover a variety of commercial vineyards and breweries.
-However, so much more is to be gained from digging a little deeper and finding those smaller owner-operated vineyards.
-These are the ones that are off the beaten track and sometimes slightly harder to find.
+There are numerous wine and beer tours that cover the same larger commercial vineyards and breweries.
+However, so much more is to be gained from digging a little deeper.
+It is here you will find those smaller owner-operated vineyards and breweries.
+These are the ones that are also off the beaten track and sometimes slightly harder to find.

-Moving on take highway 8A towards Tarras, and in only 15 minutes on the road, you won’t miss the signage to Maori Point Vineyard along Maori Point Road.
+Moving on – take highway 8A towards Tarras, and in only 15 minutes on the road, you won’t miss the signage to Maori Point Vineyard along Maori Point Road.
 You will discover this little gem of a vineyard on the banks of the Mata Au (Clutha River).
 This area is steeped in Maori history.
 It is also known for its fabulous award-winning wines and its constant innovation.
 This is where you will hear the stories of the area and experience the passion for Central Otago wines.

-Pop into Mondillo wines specializing in the very elegant Central Otago Pinot Noir.
+Pop into Mondillo Wines, specialising in the very elegant Central Otago Pinot Noir.
 From Mondillo you will be ready for lunch.
 So head on another 15 minutes heading to Cromwell where you will find The Stoaker Room.
-It is renowned for its local produce either smoked or cooked in French oak Pinot Noir barrels, a truly unique experience.
+It is renowned for its local produce either smoked or cooked in French Oak Pinot Noir barrels, a truly unique experience.

 Once refreshed, call into the Domaine Thomson Vineyard at Lowburn overlooking the Pisa Moorings.
 You will be enchanted by their wines, the story behind their biodynamic wine, and the views over Lake Dunstan.
 Alternatively, opt for the Nanny Goat Vineyard at Queensbury.
 Both offer a rich array of wines and are well known for their Pinot Noir.